sparsh-ai/recohut/02-storage/flat-files/README.md

 - Therefore, converting CSV to Parquet with partitioning and compression lowers overall costs and improves performance

 Parquet has helped its users reduce storage requirements by at least one-third on large datasets, in addition, it greatly improves scan and deserialization time, hence the overall costs.

-## Serialization and Compression

-> Converting a data object into a series of bytes

-Data engineers working in the cloud are generally freed from the complexities of managing object storage systems.
-Still, they need to understand details of serialization and deserialization formats.

 ## Database Storage Engines